shivamvats/i-am-bored/README.md

 * Some way to track and update progress.
 * Progress tracking can be integrated with routinizer so that both are updated with progress on tasks.
+* Improve command-line use- add options to view available tasks and choose one of them.
+* Review the code- make it more extensible and easy to update.